 Proteins are biochemical molecules that contain chains of amino acids.
 Protein can help repair and create tissue (including muscle), is used to make hormones and enzymes, and is a building block for everything from cartilage and bones to hair and nails.
-Because our bodies use protein in so many ways, getting enough through your diet not only helps to give your body what is needs, but is essential for overall health.
-But not all protein contains the same amino acids, which is why you might have heard about “complete” and “incomplete” proteins.
+Because our bodies use protein in so many ways, getting enough through your diet not only helps to give your body what it needs, but is essential for overall health.
+However, not all protein contains the same amino acids, which is why you might have heard about “complete” and “incomplete” proteins.

 Here’s the gist: overall there are twenty different kinds of amino acids, eleven of which our bodies can produce on their own.
 The other nine, called “essential amino acids,” we can only get through diet, supplementation, or a combination of the two.

 A complete protein is one that contains all nine of those essential amino acids that our bodies need: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine in adequate quantities.
 Animal sources, such as fish, poultry, meat, dairy products, and eggs, are considered the most well-known complete proteins.
 However, vegan alternatives like quinoa, beans, certain nuts, and whole grains also offer complete proteins.
 Despite this, achieving comparable protein levels through a solely plant-based diet can be more challenging than incorporating animal sources.